Rare figurine "Neptune on a Shell" Meissen.

 Description

-On a rectangular pedestal standing on a corrugated shell is depicted the god of the sea, Neptune (Greek Poseidon), crowned with a shield and a long beard.
+On a rectangular pedestal standing on a corrugated shell, the sea god Neptune (Greek Poseidon) is depicted, crowned with a shield and a long beard.
 Around him is draped a white, wind-blown fabric fastened with a purple ribbon.
-The polychrome painting with gold outlines was possibly executed by Johann Joachim Kändler and Johann Friedrich Eberlein.
-Some disputed areas of the surface have been restored, and there is a trace of a sword.
-Height: 21.5 cm.
-The thematic connection with the famous "Swan" service, designed by J. J. Kändler and J. F. Eberlein around 1739–1742 for Count Heinrich von Brühl, is evident.
-It can be assumed that this figure could have served as the finishing element of a large serving table.
-It is unknown whether it is part of the famous minister's service, but attribution to Eberlein/Kändler is certainly permissible.
+The coloring is polychrome with gold outlines, possibly executed by Johann Joachim Kändler and Johann Friedrich Eberlein.
+The surface has been restored in some disputed areas, with a sword mark present.
+Height 21.5 cm.
+The thematic connection with the famous "Swan" service, developed by J. J. Kändler and J. F. Eberlein around 1739-1742 for Count Heinrich von Brühl, is obvious.
+It can be assumed that this figure may have served as a finial for a large serving table.
+Whether it is part of the minister's famous service is unknown, but attribution to Eberlein/Kändler is certainly permissible.
 Additionally, Karl Berling (Festschrift, 1910) mentions a figure of Neptune with a shell, modeled by Eberlein in 1741 for Baron von Stecken.
-The presented figure is probably a model closely related to Brühl's "Swan" service and suitable for table decoration.
+The presented figure is likely a model closely related to Brühl's "Swan" service and suitable for table decoration.
 See Berling, Festschrift, 1910, p.
 42 (without illustration).
-Rare porcelain figure of Neptune on a shell with sparsely accented painting, executed in modeling.
+A rare porcelain figure of Neptune on a shell with sparsely accentuated painting, executed in modeling.
 Slightly restored.
 Mark of crossed swords.
 Meissen.
 Circa 1745.

 Lot No. 14410